mekatronik-achmadi/archmate/archiso/sf_readme.md

 systemctl start lightdm
 ```

-and login into LXDE Desktop from there.
+and login into desktop from there.

 ## Install From Live Session